opmuse/opmuse/docs/gettingstarted.rst

 ------------

-You need **Python 3.4**, **ffmpeg**, **ImageMagick**, **nodejs**, **npm**, **rsync** and a Linux environment.
+You need **Python 3.4**, **ffmpeg**, **ImageMagick**, **nodejs**, **npm**, **yarn**, **rsync** and a Linux environment.
 This has only been tested on Debian and Exherbo but most other Linux distros should do as well as other similar \*nix OSes.
 If you're on Windows you're on your own.

 Install
 -------